WZAN

 WZAN (970 kHz) is a commercial AM radio station broadcasting a classic country radio format.
-Licensed to Portland, it is owned by Saga Communications.
+Licensed to Portland, Maine, it is owned by Saga Communications.
 The studios and offices are on Western Avenue in South Portland, Maine.

 WZAN operates with 5,000 watts.
 By day, the station uses a non-directional antenna but at night the signal is directional to protect other radio stations on AM 970.
 The transmitter is located off Ellwood Avenue in Scarborough, Maine.
 WZAN's programming is also broadcast on FM translator W268CS at 101.5 MHz in Portland.